delnouty/Sentiments/README.md

 ### Contact

-For any questions or issues, please contact [your-email@example.com].
+For any questions or issues, please contact me.